Why Vinyl Record Grading Matters

 Near Mint (NM or M-)

 Near Mint is the highest realistic grade for a record that has been opened and possibly played.
 The vinyl shows no visible surface marks under normal lighting.
 If it has been played, it was done so carefully.
 No audible clicks, pops, or distortion.
 The cover is crisp with sharp corners, no ring wear, and no writing.
-This is the gold standard for used records, and it's what serious collectors aim for when buying high-value pressings.
+This is the gold standard for used records, and it is what serious collectors aim for when buying high-value pressings.

 Very Good Plus (VG+)